oneapi-src/oneDAL/docs/source/api/spmd/communicator.rst

 ---------------------

-All types and functions in this section are declared in the ``oneapi::dal::spmd::preview`` namespace and be available via inclusion of the header file from specified backend.
+All types and functions in this section are declared in the ``oneapi::dal::spmd::preview`` namespace and are available via inclusion of the header file from specified backend.

 Communicator